 Turn queries into knowledge, improve translation quality, and reduce time and costs with smartQuery: our simple and fast solution for query tracking!
 As a web-based portal for processing, archiving, searching and reusing translator queries, smartQuery involves everyone – from the translator to the project manager, the client and their experts.
 Queries are archived and can be searched and reused.
 As a result, knowledge is never lost and clients or their experts need never have to answer the same question twice.

 smartQuery uses a push function to communicate important queries that are also relevant for other languages to all team members.
 All these functions help save time, while improving efficiency and quality.
 The same is true of feedback loops for translators, project managers, and clients.
-What’s more, the connection to SDL MultiTerm and our quickTerm tool ensures terminology queries are made available for future projects.
+What’s more, the connection to MultiTerm and our quickTerm tool ensures terminology queries are made available for future projects.
 In addition, queries that involve important information pertaining to the original document can be bundled and relayed to the authors on the client side once the project is complete.

 - Three views for queries “My view” showing all the queries currently assigned to you; “Tracking” containing all open queries and numerous filtering options; the “Search” screen allowing you to search for queries in the database depending on your user rights